I think perhaps, I should introduce myself.

-I should mention that as well as Gymnastics being our hobby (all our coaching was done voluntary) Bern and I also loved to be out in the countryside, especially among the high mountains around the Lake District and up in the Highlands around Glencoe.
+I should mention that as well as Gymnastics being our hobby (all our coaching was done voluntary) we also loved to be out in the countryside, especially among the high mountains of the Lake District and up in the Scottish Highlands around Glencoe.
 We still do go out walking, but now it is much more low-level, along streams, across hillsides and through woodlands.
 I also enjoyed going out on our motorbike, ‘hiking on wheels’ as we called it!
-Many of my nature poems were scribbled onto a piece of paper pressed against Bern’s back or held tightly on my knee, as we travelled through winding country lanes or sped along the motorway on our 900cc Yamaha (now a 750 BMW).
+Many of my nature poems were scribbled onto a piece of paper pressed against Bern’s back or held tightly on my knee, as we travelled down winding country lanes or sped along the motorway on our 900cc Yamaha.

-I have always believed that there is definitely a life after ‘death’ but like most people, I had never really sought to understand it, that is until 1992 when I was shown some family photographs by a close uncle of mine.
-On one of these was my Uncle Gordon, his brother, who had been my mentor and trusted friend.
-He had passed away over twenty-two months earlier.
+I have always believed there is definitely a life after ‘death’ but like most people, I had never really sought to understand it, that is until 1992 when I was shown some family photographs by a close uncle of mine.
+On one of these was his brother, my Uncle Gordon, who had been my mentor and trusted friend.
+He had passed away twenty-two months earlier in 1990.
 However, I was now looking at him on a photograph which had been taken very recently.
 There was no doubt at all in my mind that it was him.
 I did not have to think about it, I just knew!

-I had often talked to this second uncle about the ‘super-natural’ as we used to call it, though to quote a dear friend, I now know it is ‘super’ and certainly ‘natural’.
-One evening he said to me what many people say: “When I go over, I’ll come back and let you know what it is like.”
-To me, looking at him on this photograph, he had done just that!
-I decided I would have to find out more and so it was that I found my way to a Spiritualist Church.
+I had often talked to these uncles on separate occasions, about the ‘super-natural’ as we used to call it, though to quote a dear friend, I now know it is ‘super’ and certainly ‘natural’.
+One evening Uncle Gordon had said to me what many people say: “When I go over, I’ll come back and let you know what it is like.”
+To me, seeing him on this quite ‘normal looking’ photograph, meant he had done just that!
+I decided I would have to find out more and so it was that a week later, I made my way to a Spiritualist Church.

-Like many people who are going somewhere new for the first time, I was very unsure and hesitant, I just did not know what to expect, but the people were very friendly and did not try to influence me in any way.
-They said I would be made quite welcome if I wished to attend one of their Church Services and advised me to only accept what felt right to me, explaining how everyone is an individual and therefore entitled to their own thoughts and feelings.
+The same as when doing anything for the first time I was hesitant, for I did not know what to expect, but the people were very friendly and did not try to influence me in any way.
+They said I would be made more than welcome if I wished to attend one of their Church Services.
+They also advised me to only accept what felt right to me, explaining how everyone is an individual and therefore entitled to their own thoughts and feelings.
 I liked their sincerity and after later discussing it with Bern, we both decided to go.

-This was quite a big step for me to take, for while I was a child my father became ill with Multiple Sclerosis and later passed away at the age of forty-three.
+This was a big step for me to take, because when I was still a child my father became ill with Multiple Sclerosis and later passed away at the age of forty-three.
 At that time I was only fourteen and I felt devastated.
 I loved him so much and had been convinced he would get better.
-I was brought up in the Church of England and had been told that if I said my prayers my father would recover.
-I did say them, for many years, yet he died.
+I was brought up in the Church of England and had been told by a well-meaning Methodist Minister that if I said my prayers my father would recover.
+I did say them, for many years – yet he died.

-I cut myself off then from religion although I still believed in God, but not in the way the Church had taught me, yet now I was going into a Church where hymns were sung and prayers were said.
+After this, I cut myself off from religion although I still believed in God, but not in the way Religion had taught me, yet now I was going into a Church where hymns were sung and prayers were said.
 I decided I could not be a hypocrite so I sang the hymns but only listened to the prayers.
-However, when we came home after the service we both knew we had felt something very special that evening and we also knew we would go again.
-We went there for many years and are still going to other Spiritualist Churches, for we have found an understanding and meaning to life which is not dogmatic and which welcomes people from all walks of life and all different cultures and creeds.
+However, when we came home after the service, Bern and I both knew we had felt something very special that evening and we also knew we would go again.
+We went there for numerous years and are still going to various Spiritualist Churches, for we have found an understanding and meaning to life which is not dogmatic and which welcomes people from all walks of life and all different cultures and creeds.

 It was about five weeks after we started going to the Services that I received the first poem.
-One evening in the Church tearoom we were given a newsletter and in it was an article written by an 18th Century Carmelite Nun.
+One evening in the Church tea-room I picked up a Newsletter and in it was an article written by an 18th Century Carmelite Nun.
 What it said was beautiful.
 A few days later at home, I decided to try and condense its meaning into a small verse.
 This I did, calling it “Just a Thought”.
-However, before I could even put down my pen, I started writing out other words which were to form a poem of their own and so it was that “Just Poems” were born!
+However, after writing it, before I could even put down my pen, I started writing out other words which were to form a poem of their own . . . and so it was that “Just Poems” were born!

-As already mentioned, I quickly realised they were to be shared with others.
+As already mentioned earlier, I quickly realised they were to be shared with others.
 They have helped me so much in my understanding not only of myself and how to approach life in a better way, but also of my spirit-self and of spiritual things.
-They have made me aware of Natural Laws, or Universal Laws, as some people call them.
+They have made me aware of Natural Laws, or Universal Laws as some people call them.